ebowman/api-first-hand/README.md

 ## Running Your Application with API-First-Hand

-The service template comes with the Swagger UI frontend included, run statically from the within Play.
+The Activator template comes with the Swagger UI frontend included, run statically from the within Play.
 This provides a sandbox for your application.
 The template is configured with a template Swagger API definition called example.yaml and located in the conf directory of the Play application.

 The example.yaml definition provides an example API description.